 The total cost of the acquisition was \$3,090,279 and comprised an issue of equity instruments (of which a portion was due to be issued six months after settlement) and cash consideration.

-The Group issued 1,165,588,235 ordinary shares (on a pre-equity consolidation basis) with a fair value of \$0.002 each, based on the quoted price of the shares of Variscan Mines Limited at the date of exchange.
+The Group issued 1,165,588,235 ordinary shares with a fair value of \$0.002 each, based on the quoted price of the shares of Variscan Mines Limited at the date of exchange.